bradfordbradford/sse-fed-production/README.md

 Welcome to Stadium Stock Exchange
 =====================
 ##### FED Production
-Stadium Stock Exchange FED is built with some pretty nifty gems & such:
+Stadium Stock Exchange FED is built with some nifty gems & such: